CBN for Dogs & Cats

 Cannabinol (CBN) is typically derived from THCa which is oxidized and has a mild psychotropic effect.
 It has been shown to cause less paranoia and stress than some cannabis strains that contain high THC.
-Degraded flowers or buds containing THC will eventually convert to CBN over time.
+Degraded flowers or buds containing THC will eventually convert to CBN over time, but CBN can be converted through low-heat activation of THC as well.
 People have often reported old or aged cannabis as causing a more sleepy or tired effect, but no studies have pinpointed whether or not this is from CBN solely.

 What is the Endocannabinoid System?

 Before we dive further into what CBN effects, it is important to outline the basics of what the Endocannabinoid System is and how it influences our pet’s health.
 The ECS comprises of three main components: endocannabinoids, receptors, and enzymes.